awasira/emacs-evernote-mode/doc/readme_en.txt

      If you don't set evernote-enml-formatter-command, the unformatted XHTML is displayed when reading the note of XHTML mode.

+     If you use cygwin for ruby, cygwin-mount.el ([http://www.emacswiki.org/cgi-bin/wiki/cygwin-mount.el]) is also needed.
+Get cygwin-mount.el and put it in your load path, and add the followings lines to your .emacs.

+     (require 'cygwin-mount)
+     (cygwin-mount-activate)

   5. Proxy settings